TrelisResearch/BASIC-inference/basic-postgres-rag/README.md

         'documents_content_bm25',
         'capital city',
         'pgvector'
-    )::svector AS qv  -- svector type for pgvecto.rs
+    )::sparsevec AS qv  -- sparsevec type for pgvector )
-)
 SELECT content,
-       1 - (sparse_vector <#> (SELECT qv FROM query_vector)) as similarity
+       sparse_vector <#> (SELECT qv FROM query_vector) as distance
 FROM documents
 ORDER BY sparse_vector <#> (SELECT qv FROM query_vector)
-LIMIT 4;  -- Will efficiently find top-4 using the vector index, without calculating all similarities
+LIMIT 4;  -- Will efficiently find top-4 using the IVFFlat index
 ```

 Example output: